-Mitch Morinec concentrates his practice in commercial, transportation and products liability litigation.
-He has experience handling litigation matters in Illinois, Indiana, Wisconsin, Colorado, California, Arizona, New Mexico, Massachusetts and New York.
+Mitch Morinec is a shareholder in the Chicago office of Segal McCambridge Singer & Mahoney and serves as chair of the firm's Life Sciences Practice Group.
+Mr. Morinec concentrates his practice in commercial, construction, intellectual property and products liability litigation as well as warranty consulting and litigation.
+He also represents nursing home and long-term care facilities in personal injury and wrongful death matters.
+Mr. Morinec has experience handling litigation matters in Illinois, Indiana, Wisconsin, Colorado, California, Arizona, New Mexico, Massachusetts and New York.
 Mr. Morinec also serves as a Cook County arbitrator.

 Mr. Morinec is an alumnus of Chicago’s legendary “City News Bureau,” where he covered and reported on crime in Chicago for numerous television, radio, and print media outlets locally and nationwide.
 He attended law school at DePaul University College of Law and is an alumnus of Washington University in St. Louis where he received an undergraduate degree in Economics and was a four-year letter winner for the University’s football team.

 - Named to the 2017 Chicago Daily Law Bulletin's list of "Forty Under 40" Illinois Attorneys to Watch

 - Recognized as an Illinois Leading Lawyer (a designation limited to less than 5% of all lawyers licensed to practice law in Illinois), nominated and selected by peers in the legal community, 2019-2021